 Our brains have a higher risk of anxiety and depression.

-Many people are experiencing a heightened sense of dread during the pandemic, and part of that could be due to prolonged periods of inactivity.
-According to Katy Firsin, ND, MPST, a naturopathic physician, when we exercise, the body releases feel-good chemicals, like anandamide and endocannabinoids directly to our brain.
+According to Katy Firsin, N.D., MPST, a naturopathic physician, when we exercise, the body releases feel-good chemicals, like anandamide and endocannabinoids, directly to our brain.
 These compounds not only block out pain receptors, but increase feelings of joy, she says.
-When we have a deficiency in these important hormones, we tend to feel more anxious and depressed.
-“These chemicals also have an effect on pain, and there’s a direct link between the aches and pains that come from being sedentary and our mental health,” Firsin adds.
+When we have a deficiency in these important chemicals, we tend to feel more anxious and depressed.
+"These chemicals also have an effect on pain, and there's a direct link between the aches and pains that come from being sedentary and our mental health," Firsin adds.

-To fight against this phenomenon, you don’t have to spend hours running on a treadmill.
-Firsin says it’s enough to track your steps, so you get up and frequently move, use a standing desk, and go for walks.
+To fight against this phenomenon, you don't have to spend hours running on a treadmill.
+Firsin says it's enough to track your steps: Make sure you get up and move frequently by using a standing desk and going for walks.

 Our brains have trouble seeing the bright side.

-Even if you can usually find the silver lining in all situations, lately, you might keep seeing the worst-case scenario—and your lack of activity could be to blame.
-Exercise helps to take the edge off and provides an outlet for us to release negative emotions, explains psychologist Yvonne Thomas, PhD.
-“Whether it’s through cardio-related physical activities or more mild, less intense movement like walking or doing housework, a person is able to literally work out some emotions by breathing more deeply and by actively re-channeling emotions through one's body movements,” she says.
-“It can set off the feel-good endorphins that can be calming and relaxing.”
+If you're struggling to find the silver lining and keep jumping to the worst-case scenario, a lack of activity could be to blame.
+Exercise helps take the edge off and provides an outlet for us to release negative emotions, explains psychologist Yvonne Thomas, PhD.
+"Whether it's through cardio-related physical activities or more mild, less intense movement like walking or doing housework, a person is able to literally work out some emotions by breathing more deeply and by actively re-channeling emotions through one's body movements," she says.
+"It can set off the feel-good endorphins that can be calming and relaxing."

 Our brains struggle to solve problems.

 Think about the last time you ran into a roadblock at work that you had to navigate.
-Did you get stuck trying to brainstorm solutions?
-Or were you able to think creatively and recall past situations for guidance?
+Did you get stuck trying to brainstorm solutions, or could you think clearly and creatively and recall past situations for guidance?
 If you found yourself more on the struggle than the success bus, it could be due to lack of exercise.
 As Dr. Nadelman explains, physical activity improves our cognitive functions, from attention span, academic performance, and problem-solving to memory and information-processing speed.
 It also helps us remain flexible while multitasking and decision-making.

 "Physical activity improves cognitive functioning via neuroplasticity, as well as increased synthesis and expression of neuropeptides and hormones," Dr. Nadelman says.
 "These substances help with neuroplasticity and neuronal repair."